continuedev/continue/docs/docs/customization.md

 )
 ```

-The `default` model is the one used for most operations, including responding to your messages and editing code.
-The `medium` model is used for summarization tasks that require less quality.
-There are also `small` and `large` roles that can be filled, but all will fall back to `default` if not set.
+The `default` and `medium` properties are different _model roles_.
+This allows different models to be used for different tasks.
+The available roles are `default`, `small`, `medium`, `large`, `edit`, and `chat`. `edit` is used when you use the '/edit' slash command, `chat` is used for all chat responses, and `medium` is used for summarizing.
+If not set, all roles will fall back to `default`.
 The values of these fields must be of the [`LLM`](https://github.com/continuedev/continue/blob/main/continuedev/src/continuedev/libs/llm/__init__.py) class, which implements methods for retrieving and streaming completions from an LLM.

 Below, we describe the `LLM` classes available in the Continue core library, and how they can be used.